 Ebola virus disease outbreaks can devastate families and communities, but the infection can be controlled through the use of recommended protective measures in clinics and hospitals, at community gatherings, or at home.

-- Busting the myths about Ebola is crucial to stop the transmission of the virus disease in Guinea
+- Busting the myths about Ebola is crucial to stop the transmission of the disease in Guinea

 - WHO ramps up to address Ebola challenges; prevent new infections